doctorcolossus/insightface/README.md

 ## Projects

-The [page](https://insightface.ai/projects) on InsightFace website also describes all supported projects in InsightFace.
+The [page](https://insightface.ai/projects) on the InsightFace website also describes all projects supported by InsightFace.

-You may also interested in some [challenges](https://insightface.ai/challenges) hold by InsightFace.
+You may also interested in some [challenges](https://insightface.ai/challenges) held by InsightFace.